 Collage of Memories: Rather than keeping piles and piles of brochures as souvenirs, I let Eli cut them up and create a collage of favorite memories from the trip.
-Casual conversations about science, geography, culture and more made the lesson even better than just art and fine motor skills.
+Casual conversations about science, geography, and culture made the lesson even better than just art and fine motor skills.

 How does interest-based learning work?

 Golly, any way you want really.
-In this instance, I just kept facilitating interesting activities as long as Eli was still excited about the topic.
-I had no real learning goals in mind (aka: pushing my agenda), because I’ve found letting him lead takes us way farther than my goals anyway.
+In this instance, I just kept facilitating engaging activities as long as Eli was still excited about the topic.
+I had no real learning goals in mind because I’ve found letting him lead takes us way farther than my goals anyway.

-Literature: I keep a pretty well-stocked homeschool library (ahem), so I just pulled off all the books relating to oceans (see list below) and let him pick and choose what interested him at the moment.
+Literature: I keep a pretty well-stocked homeschool library, so I just pulled off all the books relating to oceans (see list below) and let him pick and choose what interested him at the moment.
 By the end of the week, we had read them all.

-Extending the learning: I also keep a pretty well-stocked resource cabinet (ahem again), so I browsed through it for something to give him a little extra early reading practice.
-I happened to find the perfect mini-book (out-of-print), but any of these ocean teaching resources would provide you loads of activity ideas.
+Extending the learning: I also keep a pretty well-stocked resource cabinet, so I browsed through it for something to give him a little extra early reading practice.
+I happened to find the perfect mini-book (out-of-print), but any of these ocean teaching resources would provide you with loads of activity ideas.

-During an interest-based study (or any study, really) I always try to find activities for my children to do that don’t require me being alongside them.
+During an interest-based study (or any study, really) I always try to find activities for my children to do that don’t require me to be alongside them.
 The reasons?

-- I need to teach them to keep themselves occupied while I work with siblings or do other things.
+- They need to learn to keep themselves occupied while I work with siblings or do other things.

-- The ultimate goal in homeschooling is to make them independent learners.
+- One ultimate goal of homeschooling is to build independent learners.